Dream Symbols Dictionary

 Dreaming of an exam, especially failing one, symbolizes anxiety about evaluation, perfectionism, or impostor syndrome.
 This is a very common dream among adults.

 Ask yourself: Am I afraid of not measuring up?
-In what area do I feel judged?

 F Symbols starting with F